Now Enrolling

 Practice On-Campus

-Students will complete on-campus labs including simulations and patient care settings.
+Students will complete on-campus labs including OR simulations and patient prep settings.

 The cost for your certification exam as well as pre-certification exam prep coursework is covered by Concorde.